-Both Qlik Cloud Services and Qlik Sense Enterprise for elastic deployments integrate with an IdP using the
+Both Qlik Cloud Services and Qlik Sense Enterprise on Kubernetes integrate with an IdP using the

-Qlik Sense Enterprise for Windows currently does not support
+Qlik Sense Enterprise on Windows currently does not support

-The following is required from the IdP to be able to set up Qlik Sense Enterprise for elastic deployments to use it:
+The following is required from the IdP to be able to set up Qlik Sense Enterprise on Kubernetes to use it: